Ed Goodson

-James Edward Goodson (born January 25, 1948) is a former first baseman and third baseman in Major League Baseball.
+James Edward Goodson (born January 25, 1948) is an American former first baseman and third baseman in Major League Baseball.
 He played from 1970 to 1977 for the San Francisco Giants, Atlanta Braves and Los Angeles Dodgers.
 In his one World Series plate appearance, in the sixth game of the 1977 fall classic, he was struck out by the Yankees’ Mike Torrez.

+He was traded along with Dusty Baker from the Braves to the Dodgers for Jerry Royster, Tom Paciorek, Lee Lacy and Jimmy Wynn on November 17, 1975.

 In 515 games over eight seasons, Goodson posted a .260 batting average (329-for-1266) with 108 runs, 51 doubles, 30 home runs and 170 RBIs.
 Defensively, he recorded a .994 fielding percentage at first base, his primary position, and a .911 fielding percentage at third base for an overall .976 fielding percentage.